 I can’t believe that the last five years have flown by and how much this blog has helped me.

-I am really excited to bring you this namesake soup recipe on my blog’s birthday.
+I am excited to bring you this namesake soup recipe on my blog’s birthday.
 It shows all that I have achieved so far.

-And, I wouldn’t have had a healing tomato soup recipe, were it not for the wonderful readers like you!
+And, I wouldn’t have had a healing tomato soup recipe, were it not for wonderful readers like you!

 Thank you!